Q:

 A:

-Phenol, toluene and benzene are common organic compounds in chemistry, but there are significant differences in their structures, properties and applications.
-This paper will analyze these three substances in detail from three aspects: basic definition, structural differences, chemical properties, application fields and identification methods.
+Phenol, toluene and benzene are common organic compounds in chemistry, however there are signifiis able tot differences in their structures, characteristics and applications.
+This paper will examine these three substances in detail from three aspects: basic definition, structural differences, chemical characteristics, consumption fields and identification methods.
+Makes sense, right?.

 Get a Free Quote